 Mission

-Based on research results from Hokkaido University (Sonoshita Lab, Komatsuzaki Lab), the University of Tokyo (Goda Lab), and the Icahn School of Medicine at Mount Sinai (Cagan Lab), we launched the company with the support of the Japan Science and Technology Agency (JST)'s START program and CREST program, the Japan Agency for Medical Research and Development (AMED)'s drug discovery program, and the Japan Society for the Promotion of Science (JSPS)'s core-to-core program.
+FlyWorks was established leveraging research from Hokkaido University (Sonoshita Lab and Komatsuzaki Lab), the University of Tokyo (Goda Lab), and the Icahn School of Medicine at Mount Sinai (Cagan Lab).
+We have initiated this venture with the backing of several significant Japanese research programs, including the Japan Science and Technology Agency's (JST) START and CREST programs, the Japan Agency for Medical Research and Development's (AMED) drug discovery program, and the Japan Society for the Promotion of Science's (JSPS) core-to-core program.

 News

-Feb, 2022: We won Award of Excellence at NEDO Technology Commercialization Program 2021
+February 2022: FlyWorks receives the Award of Excellence from NEDO Technology Commercialization Program 2021

-Feb, 2022: We won VC Award at NEDO Technology Commercialization Program 2021
+February 2022: FlyWorks receives the VC Award from NEDO Technology Commercialization Program 2021

-Oct, 2021: We obtained a grant from JST START Program
+October 2021: FlyWorks receives a grant from JST START Program

 Drosophila is 1000 times cheaper than mice (less than 1 cent/fly)